 Modifying the Initial Dashboard in Microsoft Dynamics 365 for Operations

 Some of the more confusing development changes in Dynamics 365 for Operations are around how the navigation elements are put together.
 In this blog, I’ll describe how to modify the initial dashboard displayed in Dynamics 365 for Operations.
+If you're a Dynamics 365 CRM user, check out this article on how to set up and customize your personal Dynamics 365 dashboard.

 In D365 the first page displayed to the user is their dashboard.
 The dashboard consists of a bunch of buttons like Bank management, Budget planning, etc. For the system administrator who has access to everything in the system the dashboard looks like this: